-But the process of finding the right astrophotography camera can be overwhelming, especially if you are a novice.
+But the process of finding the best astrophotography camera can be overwhelming, especially if you are a novice.

 On the other end are complex, and expensive, instruments used by professional astronomers.
-There are also a big variety of cameras in between.
+There is also a big variety of cameras in between.

 That’s why we’ve researched and put together a list of our recommendations of the 10 best astrophotography cameras on the market.

 Astrophotography Cameras | FAQs